dbuteau/multiplayer-exporter/README.md

 # Playnite Multi-Exporter
 ![Playnite-v8.11 compatible](https://img.shields.io/badge/Playnite-v8.11%20tested-success)
 Automaticly export all your multiplayer games list to csv file.
-Can be used for importing your games list into the discord bot [Games Matcher](https://github.com/dbuteau/games-matcher)

 # Install
 Go to your playnite installation. (%USERPROFILE%\AppData\Local\Playnite)